 STREAM TRACKING IN THE ARAPAHO & ROOSEVELT NATIONAL FORESTS

-We are looking for observations of streamflow presence or absence, as well as photos of flow conditions, of any small streams that intersects trails and roads throughout the Arapaho & Roosevelt National Forests (ARNF).
-To help get you started, we have selected possible hiking trails on the forest as well as identified possible stream points for you to navigate to on each of these trails.
-These are by no means the only places and the only points you can visit.
-You can add points of your own at any time.
+We are looking for observations of streamflow presence or absence, as well as photos of flow conditions, of any small streams that intersect hiking trails and roads throughout the Arapaho & Roosevelt National Forests (ARNF).
+There are multiple ways you can participate:

 Why we need your help!

 Intermittent streams make up 69% of the total stream lengths on National Forests* and yet these smaller streams are rarely monitored and often poorly mapped.
 Your observations will be used to improve the mapping of where streams are located and how often they flow.
 Improved maps and increased monitoring of intermittent streams will then aid in management decisions made for the ARNF such as where streamside buffers are needed, road construction and culvert sizing, and source water protection plans.